Shida18719/desk-hq/testing.md

 * It does not require any additional dependencies to run.

- * python3 manage.py test
+ * `python3 manage.py test `

- * To see a coverage report use the command coverage run --source='.' manage.py test
+ * To see a coverage report use the command: ` coverage run --source='.' manage.py test `

- * coverage report: Specify the path to the file after the command to see a report on the particular file or group of files.
+ * `coverage report` : Specify the path to the file after the command to see a report on the particular file or group of files.

- * coverage html
+ * `coverage html`

-* Python3 –m http.server : to view coverage
+* `Python3 –m http.server` : to view coverage

 Find the screenshots below: image